 This four day combo tour includes a whole lot of activities!
 We go on a super jeep tour to Landmannalaugar, do the Golden Circle route, as well as a minibus tour of the south coast with a glacier hike, and a northern lights search in the evenings.

-An experience that shows a totally new perspective on winter travelling, where the guests and staff blend together into one, cooperating and taking an active part in all parts of this adventure tour.
+An experience that shows a totally new perspective on winter traveling, where the guests and staff blend together into one, cooperating and taking an active part in all parts of this adventure tour.

 - Transportation, hotel pick up, guided tour